Thomas Rukavina Memorial Bridge

 Highway bridge in Minnesota, U.S.

 The Thomas Rukavina Memorial Bridge carries U.S. 53 over the Rouchleau Mine pit connecting Virginia, Minnesota with other cities to the south.
 U.S. 53 continues through Virginia to International Falls and Canada; International Falls is about 100 mile north of Virginia.
 The bridge, opened in 2017, was named after Tom Rukavina in 2021 following his death in 2019.
 Rukavina was a state legislator from the Iron Range.
 At 204 ft tall, it is the tallest bridge in Minnesota.
 This bridge carries a traffic volume of about 22,200 cars per day, making it one of the most-traveled highway segments on the Iron Range.
 The bridge also features a bike lane and pedestrian walkway that leads to trails connecting Gilbert and Virginia.
 The Mesabi Trail crosses the bridge.

 In 1960, the state of Minnesota and the mining companies in the area came to an agreement that allowed the construction of U.S. 53 across lands held by the mining company without the state paying anything for the land.
 The agreement stipulated that after 1987, the state would be responsible for the costs involved with moving the roadway to allow for mining after given advance notice by the mining companies.
 The two owners of the land notified MnDOT of their intent to mine the site in 2010 which gave the state until 2017 to move the roadway.
 Cliffs Natural Resources which had a nearby active mine, hope to begin mining the site by 2017.
 After evaluating several more expensive options that involved longer bridges or routing US 53 across an active mine pit, an alignment was selected that resulted in the highest bridge in Minnesota.
 A route on level ground away from the mining formation was identified as too disruptive to development patterns in the area.
 The entire project estimated to cost $220 million with $159 million for construction of the bridge and diverted roadway.
 The bridge crosses the Rouchleau Mine pit.
 The water filled pit also serves as Virginia's water supply.
 The final cost was $230 million with $30 million coming from the federal government and the remaining from the state.
-To prevent the need to move the bridge in the future, the state purchased the mineral rights for the land beneath roadway for $15 million.
+To prevent the need to move the bridge in the future, the state purchased the mineral rights for the land beneath the roadway for $15 million.